Vyral/base-template/_posts/2019-08-05-were-nominated-for-the-readers-choice-awards.md

 *Carbutti & Co. has been nominated for best real estate company and best real estate\!*

 I’m pleased to announce that Carbutti & Co. has been nominated for best real estate company and best real estate team for the 2019 Record Journal Readers Choice Awards.
-We’re honored by the nomination, and we’d be humbled if you would show your support for us by [voting](GetCarbutti.com).
+We’re honored by the nomination, and we’d be humbled if you would show your support for us by <u><a href="GetCarbutti.com">voti</a>ng</u>.
 To learn more about the contest, watch this short video.
 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.